What Does Relative Risk Reduction Mean

 Tren & Perkembangan Terbaru

 The discussion around RRR, ARR, and NNT is continuously evolving within the medical and statistical communities.
-Recent trends emphasize the importance of patient-centered outcomes and shared decision-making.
+Recent trends point out the importance of patient-centered outcomes and shared decision-making.
 This means presenting risk and benefit information in a way that is easily understandable and relevant to individual patients.

 There's also a growing recognition of the need for more transparent and standardized reporting of clinical trial results.
 This includes reporting both RRR and ARR, along with confidence intervals and other measures of statistical uncertainty.